‘Young And The Restless’ Spoilers For March 13 To 17: Drunk Hookups And Stalkers

 — Young and Restless (@YandR_CBS) March 11, 2017

 If a fight is brewing between Cane and Lily, Devon (Bryton James) needs to accept the current circumstances – he divorced Hilary (Mishael Morgan).
 Signing the divorce papers was hard on him too.
 The Young and the Restless spoilers tease he will have regrets about his decision.
 Even if he decided to end their marriage, it doesn’t mean that he stopped loving her.
-While Devon is having second thoughts, he has more to worry about, especially when Michael (Christian LeBlanc) calls him up regarding the divorce.
+While Devon is having second thoughts, he has more to worry about especially when Michael (Christian LeBlanc) calls him up regarding the divorce.
 Hilary’s demands could change how the entire divorce will go about.

 On yesterday’s #YR, Devon offers Hilary a divorce.
 WATCH THE CLIP: https://t.co/TgkE1TT7Rs pic.twitter.com/vGYe3oRtA8